Tuesday, 7 November 2023

 Two lumps exploded from my chest in front of my eyes.

-Then the most horrific thing that ever happened to be happened my penis shrivelled up and transformed into a vagina.
+Then the most horrific thing that ever happened to me happened: my penis shrivelled up and transformed into a vagina.

 That was the start of my education.